getgrav/grav-learn/pages/06.forms/01.blueprints/07.advanced-features/docs.md

 ## Extending Base Type (extends@)

-You can extend existing blueprints.
-Basically extending allows you to add new fields as well as modify existing ones from the base blueprint.
+You can extend existing blueprint, which allows you to add new fields as well as modify existing ones from the base blueprint.

 [prism classes="language-yaml line-numbers"]
 extends@: default
 [/prism]

-In long format you can specify lookup context for your base file:
+In the extended format you can specify a lookup context for your base file:

 [prism classes="language-yaml line-numbers"]
 extends@: